AleksaZatezalo1/AleksaZatezalo1/README.md

 H3ll0 W0r1d!

 My name is Aleksa Zatezalo.
-I am a cyber security reasercher, software developer and infrastructure security consultant.
-This github profile contains a list of personal projects and cyber security reaserch projects I have created.
-Aside from my passion for mobile development, website development (& sometimes AI) I enjoy contributing to open source security projects such as Metasploit.
-Hopefully you find some cool security tools exploring this profile.
-Feel free to reach out or browse any other cyber security content I have released on social media below:
+I am a cyber security reasercher, software developer and penetration tester.
+This github profile contains a list of proffesional projects I have created.
+You can find more examples of my work on the social media sites below:

 <div align="center">
   <a href="https://www.linkedin.com/in/aleksa-zatezalo-39a891150/" target="_blank">